eugenia1984/css_flex_box/README.md

 # css_flex_box
 Exercise to practice the flexbox in CSS

-#Things I was learning:
+## Things I was learning:
-*Add flex superpowers to the tweet embed
+_-Add flex superpowers to the tweet embed_
-*Flex the position of two boxes
+_-Flex the position of two boxes_
-*Flex-direction property to make a row
+_-Flex-direction property to make a row_
-*Use the flex-direction Property to Make a Column *Align Elements Using the justify-content Property: flex-end
+_-Use the flex-direction Property to Make a Column_ _-Align Elements Using the justify-content Property: flex-end_

 ## Builded with 🛠️